screwdriver-cd/template-main/README.md

 npm install screwdriver-template-main
 ```

+Create a Screwdriver pipeline with your template repo and start the build to validate and publish it.

+To update a Screwdriver template, make changes in your SCM repository and rerun the pipeline build.

 ### Validating a template

 Run the `template-validate` script.
 By default, the path `./sd-template.yaml` will be read.
 However, a user can specify a custom path using the env variable: `SD_TEMPLATE_PATH`.